department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 * New team members will be auto-subscribed to the ```#breaking-changes``` channel when they're invited to Slack.
 * Team members will pay attention to announcements in the ```#breaking-changes``` channel.
 * Team members will not clutter the ```#breaking-changes``` with other content.
 If conversation is needed about a breaking change, team members will thread (the goal is to make this channel as easy as possible for everyone to scan).
+* Team members agree not to use the ```:breaking``` emoji except for the purpose of breaking changes.
+E.g., don't use it to announce that new stuff is on the website (there's other channels for that).

 ## DSVA and Internal Contractor responsibilities